mamariomiamo/online_dmpc/README.md

 Writing solution to text file...
 ```

 5. The generated simulation data is in `cpp/results/trajectories.txt`.
-You can run the MATLAB script `plot_results.m` for a 3D visualization of the generated trajectories.
+You can run the MATLAB script `cpp/results/plot_results.m` for a 3D visualization of the generated trajectories.

 ### Running your own scenarios
 The entry point of the code is `src/main.cpp`.
 If you want to run your own transition scenarios, or play around with the (many) hyperparameters of the algorithm, the main configuration file is in `cpp/config/config.json`.
 You can find an explanation of each hyperparameter in `cpp/config/help.txt`.